Jerzy Skolimowski: Later career

-In 2008, he directed his first film after his return from America Cztery noce z Anną (Four Nights with Anna).
+In 2008, he directed his first film after his return from the US Cztery noce z Anną ("Four Nights with Anna").

 In 2010, he directed Essential Killing starring Vincent Gallo and Emmanuelle Seigner.
 The film won multiple awards including Special Jury Prize at the 67th Venice International Film Festival, Golden Ástor Award at the Mar del Plata International Film Festival and the Golden Lions Award for Best Film at the Gdynia Film Festival.
 In 2011, he became the recipient of the Commander's Cross of the Order of Polonia Restituta and the French Ordre des Arts et des Lettres.

 In 2015, he directed thriller film 11 Minutes starring Richard Dormer and Andrzej Chyra.
 It was selected as the Polish entry for the Best Foreign Language Oscar at the 88th Academy Awards.

 In July 2016, at the Venice International Film Festival, Skolimowski was honoured with the Golden Lion for "lifetime achievement".

 His film EO premiered at the 2022 Cannes Film Festival where it won the Jury Prize.
-The Polish-Italian co-production is a contemporary interpretation of the 1966 drama film Au Hasard Balthazar directed by Robert Bresson.
+The Polish-Italian co-production is a contemporary interpretation of the 1966 drama film Au hasard Balthazar directed by Robert Bresson.
 Submitted by Poland, EO was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.
-In 2022, he co-wrote Roman Polański's upcoming drama film The Palace.
+In 2022, he co-wrote Roman Polański's drama film The Palace.